rhong0330/364final/README.md

 *https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html*

-6. **export following to the terminal** export settings not for public
+6. **export following to the terminal**

+export settings not for public.
+I sent the export settings to the email.

 *currently on the free trial on Amazon Rekognition but these keys will be unavailable once the project is graded for it's paid*